pip3alfar0/template-practicas/README.md

 [A brief tutorial](https://docs.github.com/en/issues/tracking-your-work-with-issues/configuring-issues/quickstart) provided by GitHub explains how to create issues.
 It is important at this point to label the issue (new categories can be created) and associate it with a milestone.

+### 3.2 Milestones
+Milestones can be used to track progress on groups of issues or pull requests in a repository.
+They allow you to group related tasks and visualize the status of a feature or a project's progress.
+Milestones can be used to set short- or long-term goals, and each milestone can be linked to one or more specific issues or pull requests.
+When creating a milestone, it is important to set an estimated completion date to help with better project planning.
+[A brief tutorial](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/creating-and-editing-milestones-for-issues-and-pull-requests) for creating milestones is available from GitHub.

+Additionally, this [supplementary material](./slides-COM4602/Clase_8_seguimiento_de_tareas.pdf) may be useful.

 ## 4. Commits & Branches